therealrmac/c19-richBrowser-weatherAPI/README.md

-# Weather API First submit, getting some things set up
+# Weather API second upload and I have everything working but to be able to display a 3 day forecast

 OpenWeatherMap's temperature results are defaulted to display in Kelvin